 If the Destination Server does not boot from the DVD, restart the computer and check the BIOS Setup to ensure that DVD-ROM is listed first in the boot sequence.
 For more information about how to change the BIOS Setup boot sequence, see your hardware manufacturer's documentation.

 If the removable media that contains the answer file is a USB device, you must change the boot order in the BIOS Setup to assure that the server does not attempt to boot to the USB device.

 Verify your language and regional preferences, and then click Next.

-Insert the USB flash drive or other removable storage device that contains the migration answer file into the Destination Server, and then click Install Now.
+Insert the USB device or other removable media that contains the migration answer file in the Destination Server, and then click Install Now.